QWER: 2023–present: Debut with Harmony from Discord, Manito and Algorithm's Blossom

 On March 18, 2024, the group announced their upcoming comeback.
 On the day of the announcement, QWER visited a military base and performed their unreleased single "T.B.H (고민중독)" from their upcoming EP.
 Their first EP Manito was released on April 1.
 Tracks from the EP were first performed in a showcase held at the Yes24 Live Hall in Seoul on the day of its release.
 On August 28, the group announced the release of their single "Fake Idol" on September 2.
 Their second EP Algorithm's Blossom was released on September 23, with the lead single "My Name Is Malguem", which gave the group their first music broadcast trophy since debut on October 9 on Show Champion.

 On June 9, 2025, QWER released their third EP In a Million Noises, I'll Be Your Harmony, with the lead single "Dear".
 On July 18, the group announced that they would be embarking on their first world tour, Rockation, kicking off in Seoul from October 3 to 5.
 On October 6, QWER released a special single "Blue Whale", which is a remake of the hit song by South Korean rock band YB.
+It was later released as part of the special LP Beyond the Discord on October 13, along with five previously released singles.

+On March 20, 2026, during the encore concert of QWER's Rockation world tour in Seoul, it was announced that their fourth EP Ceremony would be released on April 27.
+On July 8, QWER made their Japanese debut with the release of their first Japanese single "Show Down", which serves as the opening song for the anime "Tomb Raider King".
+In addition, they also participated in the ending song "To Be Continued".
+On July 12, it was announced that the group would be embarking on their second world tour, Rockation: Rocket Launch!!, kicking off in Seoul from September 12 to 13.
+The group released the special single titled "Dreamer & Picaresque", featuring the lead song "Dreamer" and the B-side "Picaresque", on September 21.